-However political unrest, both domestic and regional, is now affecting economic growth.
-Domestic political tensions brought down the government of Prime Minister Saad al-Hariri in January 2011.
+However political tensions brought down the government of Prime Minister Saad al-Hariri in January 2011.
 He was succeeded by Najib Mikati, whose cabinet is dominated by Hezbollah and its allies.
-But Mikati’s government is now criticized for its inability to solve the country’s economic and social problems.

-New construction permits, an indicator of construction activity and future supply, are now falling after having increased by an average of 16.4% annually from 2005 to 2010.
+The total number of construction permits in the country rose by an average of 16.4% annually from 2005 to 2010.

 Some of the major residential developments in Lebanon:

 The Beirut Towers is a US$125 million luxury residential development in Beirut launched by Plus Properties, a Dubai-based developer.
-Still under construction, it consists of two 23-storey towers, named Verdun and Ashrafieh—two of the most prestigious residential neighborhoods in the city.
+The residential project, completed recently, consists of two 23-storey towers, named Verdun and Ashrafieh—two of the most prestigious residential neighborhoods in the city.
 The two towers offer studio, one and two-bedroom apartments on single or duplex floors.